Version 1.9 ©Alex Fung, August 2020.

-Turn right into a corridor going West, and enter the first room on your left.
+Turn instead to the right into a corridor going West, and enter the first room on your left.

 Return to the East Corridor and have a look at the big empty area in front of (East of) you.
-I didn’t notice this in Thief so I am not sure whether it was there, but in Thief Gold, there is a pressure plate near the center of this area.
-Stand on it and a boulder drops on your head.
+There is a pressure plate near the center of this area.
+Stand on it, and bricks will fall off the ceiling to drop on your head.

 Again leave the Good Hiding Place, to go South on the East Corridor past the empty area.
 Enter the only doorway on your left just before some rubbles blocking the corridor.

 This the the bedroom of Brother Murus.
-If you turn right and go to the South end, you can see a cross-shaped hole on the wall through which you can see the Fountain below.
+If you turn right and go to the South end, you can see a cross-shaped hole on the wall through which you can see the Fountain (easier to see if you climb on the bed).
 Look at the wall behind the Foot Locker.
 Between the two windows, you can stand at the wall and stay in complete shadows.
 Unfortunately, you cannot pick the Foot Locker from the shadow.

 When it is safe, move out and pick the Foot Locker.
-This one takes a long time to pick, and you may very well be killed before you can finish.
-Unless you listen attentively.
-When Zombies get near, hide back in shadow until they are away.
-Remember Zombies can smell you even in complete darkenss, so save game when you made progress.
-If necessary, run away and come back to continue.
+This one takes a long time to pick.
+Unless you listen attentively, you may very well be killed before you can open it.
+When Zombies get close, hide back in the shadow until they are away.
+Zombies can smell you even in complete darkenss, so save game when you have made progress.

-When you got the Rosary Beads in the Foot Locker, save your game (better under a different name).
-If you are playing OPLH, you came to get the Rosary Beads and you have got what you want.
-Leave St Yora’s the way you came and go back to Brother Murus.
+When you have got the Rosary Beads in the Foot Locker, save your game (better under a different name).

-Otherwise (OP and LH), you have cleansed the Dining Room.
-Leave the bedroom of Brother Murus via the other (South) doorway.
-You will arrive at the other side of the rubbles.
-Enter the door in front of you to an L-shaped room.
+Leave the bedroom of Brother Murus via the big wall hole on the South.
+You will arrive at the East Corridor, but on other (South) side of the rubbles.
+Enter the door in front of you.
 It is dark, but Zombies can smell you so do not risk hiding here.
-Emerge from the other side of the L-shaped room turn left and move West into the West Corridor.
-Turn left again to go South and descend the stairs down to 1/F.
+Leave the room via the wall hole on the Northwest to the next room, and emerge from the North end.
+Turn left and move West into the West Corridor.
+Turn left again to go South and descend the South Staircase down to 1/F.

 I name the four quarters by what we find there.
 We enter by the Gate Quarter.
 Once inside the gates, move to your left into the shadows.
 Move along the wall towards the North into Martello Quarter.

-The area South of the grave that is dug for Martello is ample shadow for you to move to the Murus Quarter, where you can immeidately see Brother Murus.
+The area South of the grave that is dug for Martello is ample shadow for you to move to the Murus Quarter, where you can immediately see Brother Murus.
 Hide in the corner and save your game.
-Go to the grave at the North West corner of the Murus Quarter.
-Stand right in front of it and look down to get a difficult-to-see Gold Hammer (75;0;0).
+OP and OPLH players at Hard or Expert Difficulty can drop Brother Renault here.
+Go to the headstone at the Northwest corner of the Murus Quarter.
+Stand right in front of it and look down to get a difficult-to-see .

-Go before Brother Murus so that he can see you, and immediately hide back in the shadows.
-The ritual takes some time, so hide well in shadows and perform the ritual from there, or the Zombies will come and interrupt you.
+Move in front of Brother Murus so that he can see you, and immediately hide back in the shadows.
+The ritual takes some time, perform it from the shadows, or the Zombies will interrupt you.
 Brother Murus then starts to tell you what how to perform the Ritual of Consecration (as before, he speaks loudly but the Zombies will ignore him):